dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 **Delete:**

-This blocks certain ACPI tables from loading, for us we can ignore this
+This blocks certain ACPI tables from loading, for now we can ignore this

 **Patch**: